Broadway Plan Emerging Directions: Character Areas

 How can you widen the sidewalks on Broadwaywithout further congesting an already over-congested main arterial thoroughfare?
 Seems like the perfect recipe for congestion and increased carbon monoxide greenhouse gas emissions in the area.
 Or are you delusional enough to think that the cars will just go away?

-CliffG asked almost 3 years ago
+CliffG asked over 3 years ago

 Hello,